Eco-Action: If the ocean is okay, we’re okay.

-- For any species recognized as being at risk by the Committee on the Status of Wildlife in Canada (COSEWIC) there are assessment reports and, if protected under the Species at Risk Act (SARA), there is also a Management Plan; Recovery Strategy, and possibly an Action Plan.
+- For any species recognized as being at risk by the Committee on the Status of Wildlife in Canada (COSEWIC) there are assessment reports and, if protected under the Species at Risk Act (SARA), there is also a Management Plan or Recovery Strategy, and possibly an Action Plan.
 Focus on the natural history and threat information.
 See below for direct links to reports for the marine mammal species at risk most relevant to NE Vancouver Island:

-– Resident killer whale final amended recovery strategy (southern residents are Endangered and northern residents are threatened
+– Resident Killer Whale final amended recovery strategy (Southern Residents are Endangered and Northern Residents are Threatened)

-– Transient killer whale final recovery strategy (Threatened)
+– Transient Killer Whale recovery strategy (Threatened)

-– Harbour porpoise management plan (Special Concern)
+– Harbour Porpoise management plan (Special Concern)

-– Sea otter recovery strategy (Special Concern
+– Sea Otter recovery strategy (Special Concern)

 - See Canada’s marine mammal regulations (in public comment period till May 2012.
 They have been drafted since 2003!).

-- Know the Be Whale Wise guidelines.
+- Know the Be Whale Wise guidelines and “See a Blow?
+Go Slow!” information here.

 - See the Eco-Action points here.